Childhood

 Steven's first real experience with love, he discovered, was a new distraction from the nightmares which plagued his dreams nightly, and the threat of physical violence all around him.
 Sarah was a girl he'd known in his youth, before the mayhem began.
 She was a beaming and pleasant reminder of normality—that there was still beauty in what he perceived as an ugly world of viscous animals.
 He never revealed his true self to her, and didn't want to either.
 He liked the way she looked at him; accepted in her seemingly normal life; her family the picturesque example of humble happiness.
 The couple was on and off again for the majority of his childhood and his early and late teens, but regretfully, the relationship ended in turmoil.
 However, he never really forgot about her.
 Sarah had a way of helping him feel like a normal kid when he needed it most, a refreshing break in an abnormal existence.

-The Nunes family, in Steven's early to mid-teens, began really sinking themselves into the Salvation Army church, and though he made many friends amongst the children of the congregation—some lifetime relationships, family turmoil was just around the corner; private matters in which the author refuses to publicly discuss; but he did say this much:
+The Nunes family, in Steven's early to mid-teens, began really sinking themselves into the Salvation Army church, and though he made many friends amongst the children of the congregation—some lifetime relationships, family turmoil was just around the corner; private matters in which the author refuses to publicly disclose; but he did say this much:

 "God was present there, I have no doubt about that.
 But in the end, the church tore our family apart.
 So, it's a touchy subject in our family.
 Let's just say I learned first-hand the difference between church and God; two very different things."